-MCES and the Dakota County Soil and Water Conservation District collected 463 chloride samples between 2001 and 2019.
+MCES and Wright County Soil and Water Conservation District collected 432 chloride samples from the Crow River between 2001 and 2019.
 The ambient concentrations are plotted with the annual median concentration (Figure 3).
 Ambient concentration describes the conditions experienced by aquatic organisms in the river.

 These values are affected by precipitation, flow, and watershed factors, including those caused by human activity.